Richard Golian

 What happens to the economy when AI replaces most jobs?

 The wage economy cannot survive once a large share of routine computer work and repetitive manual work disappears.
 Money flow has to be rebuilt around capital ownership of AI and infrastructure, state redistribution through some form of universal basic income, and a smaller service class.
-The most likely shape is gated luxury capitalism — a narrow capital class served by a half-billion to one-billion service caste, with a much larger subsistence population supported by minimum income, and a discarded population outside the formal money cycle.
+The most likely shape is gated luxury capitalism — a narrow capital class served by a half-billion to one-billion service caste, with a much larger UBI-supported population, and a discarded population outside the formal money cycle.

 Will universal basic income solve AI job loss?